gregorriegler/gregorriegler.github.io/_posts/2020-11-30-peeling-an-onion.md

 - Outside-In TDD
 ---

-I was recently attending a Coderetreat where a session focused on Outside-In TDD.
-I paired with a guy who was new to this, and I noticed the difficulty in explaining myself well.
-This inspired me to write on this topic.
+In one of the recent Coderetreats, we did an Outside-In TDD session.
+I paired with a guy who was new to this, and I noticed a challenge in expressing my ideas well.
+Honestly, I don't think I did a good job, so I decided to write about this topic.

 ## A Software System